anna-x-li/anna-x-li.github.io/_posts/2024-04-01-brightnight-internship.md

 thumbnail: assets/img/brightnight_post/LinkedIn_Top50_BN_Logo.jpg
 ---

-During my gap year, I had the opportunity to intern at <a href="https://brightnightpower.com/">BrightNight</a>, a global renewable power company providing clean and reliable power solutions for utility, commercial, and industry customers.
+During my gap year, I had the opportunity to intern at [BrightNight](https://brightnightpower.com/), a global renewable power company providing clean and reliable power solutions for utility, commercial, and industry customers.
 BrightNight is playing one of the most important roles in the clean energy transition - getting wind, solar, and energy storage projects on the grid, providing critical capacity and load-balancing to maintain electricity reliability, while also creating a multitude of clean energy jobs.

 What drew me to BrightNight is their emphasis on developing state-of-the-art data analytics and optimization techniques, positioning them at the forefront of the energy industry.
-One of BrightNight’s key differentiators is <a href="https://www.prnewswire.com/news-releases/brightnight-unveils-poweralpha-artificial-intelligence-software-platform-at-the-ai-powering-the-new-energy-era-summit-in-washington-dc-302119453.html">PowerAlpha™</a>, a fully in-house developed platform that leverages "AI, data analytics, and cloud computing to model, optimize, and operate solar, wind, and energy storage plants with industry-leading economics."
+One of BrightNight’s key differentiators is [PowerAlpha™](https://www.prnewswire.com/news-releases/brightnight-unveils-poweralpha-artificial-intelligence-software-platform-at-the-ai-powering-the-new-energy-era-summit-in-washington-dc-302119453.html), a fully in-house developed platform that leverages "AI, data analytics, and cloud computing to model, optimize, and operate solar, wind, and energy storage plants with industry-leading economics."

 <hr>